aaronwlee/TransFire/README.md

 - [Decorators](#decorators)

 ## Getting Start
-> MUST: Before you start it, You must configure the tsconfig.json file to this project is working.
+> MUST: Before you start it, You must configure the tsconfig.json file to this project is working properly.

 **Please add this three configures into the compilerOptions**
 ```